Security-Knowledge-Framework/Org-Docs/pages/Executive Summary___LF.md

 		- Brian was willing to fund SKF, but wanted like to see what Clyde says
 		- It was decided that Brian and David would talk to Clyde Seepersad from LF, as Brian thinks theirs a high level of potential interest to make SKF a LF product; also addressing sustainably concerns.
 		- Brian also thought it was easier pay 'us' (Glenn, Riccardo, and Randall Company) in cutting us a check, rather than employment at LF (as previously discussed).
-	- In very early December, Glenn, Riccardo, Randall, and various SKF team members had a meeting with Clyde Seepersad and Tim from LF.
+	- In very early December, Glenn, Riccardo, Randall, and various SKF team members had a meeting with Clyde Seepersad and Tim Serewicz from LF.
 		- It was decided that LF would be a good fit for SKF.
 		- It would be simplest to simply have LF hire the SKF Core Team, becoming part of Clyde's LF team.
 			- Salaries and Start Dates were TBD on a forthcoming offer.